Zplusdragon/CION_ReIDZoo/README.md

 The supervised fine-tuning performance of each model is shown in the table below.
 The up-arrow value represents the performance improvement compared to each corresponding ImageNet pre-trained model.
 As a common practice, we utilized MGN and TransReID as the fine-tuning algorithms.
 Please refer to [our paper](https://neurips.cc/virtual/2024/poster/95254) for more experimental details and results.

+To obtain the ReIDZoo, please download and sign the license agreement (ReIDZoo_License.pdf) and send it to jlongzuo@hust.edu.cn or cgao@hust.edu.cn .
+Once the procedure is approved, the download link will be sent to your email.

 <div align="center"><img src="assets/performance.jpg" width="550"></div>

 ## CION-AL(Dataset)